gyorilab/emmaa/doc/dashboard/models_page.rst

 Curation Tab
 ------------

-Curation tab demonstates statistics related to curations of the statements that are part of the statements.
-At the top of the tab two barplots are placed showing the counts of evidences and assembled statements curated by individual curators.
+The Curation tab summarizes statistics related to curations for statements that are part of the model.
+At the top of the tab two barplots show the counts of evidences and assembled statements curated by individual curators.

 .. figure:: ../_static/images/curators.png